 - There's no hope, is there?

-- How much longer can this injustice continue?
+- How much longer will this injustice continue?

 - How many times do I have to tell you not to yell in the house?

 - How should I know?

 Rhetorical questions can be used to make a point; they’re asked without an expectation of a reply.